dojonorth/fun-basics-dojo/README.md

 * This exercise provides more evidence of the limitations of map as compared to flatMap.
 Using only map, there is no way to change the number of elements in a List.
 It is only possible to modify the type or value of the available elements, but the number of elements will remain the same.

 ### Sequencing the Heart of the Monad
 The way that this dojo has approached the Codeball, aka Options, has put a lot of emphasis on the 'flatten' operation - the ability for monads to reconcile a level of nesting into a single flat structure.
 Taking this tact, hopefully made for an easier introduction and helped better couch the exercises.
-It is true that all monads will perform some sort of internal flattening (it's a consequence of the Right identity law) - although they may not actually expose it - however, it'd be a msitake to come away thinking that this is the essence of how to think about them.
+It is true that all monads will perform some sort of internal flattening (it's a consequence of the Right identity law) - although they may not actually expose it - however, it'd be a mistake to come away thinking that this is the essence of how to think about them.

 We saw with the ImprovedWildCodemonCaptureSpec exercise how when we make multiple calls to flatMap, they execute each in order and then are flattened out in reverse order once all of the functions have executed.
 This behaviour hints at the defining behaviour that people talk about when they're discussing monads which is actually *their ability to sequence computations*.
 When you combine monads with flatMap, you're specifying an execution order.
 FlatMap always has to deal with this along with handling some extra complexity that is the defining charcteristic of the particular monad you're dealing with.
 This extra behaviour is commonly called the monad's 'effect'.
 Examples include:
 * *Option:* The effect is that it models a sequence of operations that may fail.
 * *Future:* The effect is that the operations may be executed asyncronously in different computational contexts.
-* *Writer*: The effect is that a provided parameter is made available to all the operations.
+* *Reader*: The effect is that a provided parameter is made available to all the operations.

 #### Take Home
-* A monad is a value in context that provides a method - usually called 'flatMap' - that allows a function to be applied that itself returns a monad.
+* A monad is a value in context that provides methods to convert a value into a monad - usually called 'pure' - and that allows a function to be to the value applied that itself returns a monad - usually called 'flatMap'.
-* As monads are also Functors 'map' and 'pure' will also be available.
+* As monads are also functors 'map' will also be available.
 * A monad must adhere to three laws: Left Identity, Right Identity and Associativity.
+* Ultimately, monads are just the sum of the interface and the monad laws, but the implications these laws is hard to reason about and leads to them instead being associated wth other simpler abstractions, the most common being the emphasis on them as a tool for sequencing operation.
 * Combining monads with flatMap defines sequencing and introduces some additional effect that is the particular monad's defining characteristic.

 #### Exercise (OPTIONAL)